serverless/dashboard/docs/instrumentation.md

 instrumentation on each AWS Lambda function to enable metric, log, trace, span, and events collection in Serverless Console.

-Currently Instrumentation is supported for the Node.js 14+ runtime only;
-however, Python and Go support are coming soon.
+Currently Instrumentation is supported for the Node.js 14+ and Python 3.8+ runtimes only; however, other runtime support is coming soon.

 ## Enabling instrumentation for a function